chaudhary1337/Operating-Systems-Networks/1. System Calls/README.md

 1. Reverse a big file
 2. Reverse a big file with #segments specified & the segment itself
 3. Print permissions of the files generated above.

+### 3. Printing Permissions
+Assumptions:
+- "Directory is created: Yes" only prints once, the rest 9 get printed for each in ["Assignemnt", "Assignment/1_file_name", "Assignment/2_file_name"]